Callum Davidson

-Callum Iain Davidson (born 25 June 1976) is a former Scottish professional football player who is assistant manager to Tony Docherty at Scottish Championship club Ross County.
+Callum Iain Davidson (born 25 June 1976) is a Scottish professional football coach and former player.

 Davidson played as a left-back for St Johnstone, Blackburn Rovers, Leicester City and Preston North End between 1994 and 2014.
 At international level, Davidson represented Scotland on 19 occasions between 1998 and 2009.
 Since retiring as a player, Davidson has become a football coach, and was given his first full-time role in management with St Johnstone in June 2020.
 He won both domestic cup competitions in his first season as St Johnstone manager, a position he left in April 2023.

 Early life

 Davidson grew up in Dunblane and attended Dunblane High School from 1988 to 1994, for which he captained the football team.
 His performances for the team led to his being scouted.
 He also played tennis at the school, and was part of the team that won the Scottish Schools Championship, where he was coached under Judy Murray.
 He also represented Scotland in golf.